MLF Format Club Tournament

 2:00 Lines out and trailer boat for picture collection and award $$$$

 4. You can fish up to the end of the period, but a fish must be in the boat by the end of the period to count.
-Secure your lifejacket and safely head back to the meeting location.
+Then immediately come back to the ramp designated area.

-6. Photos MUST be taken of your biggest fish!
-Since this is a catch and release event, once you have scored the fish, have a picture taken with you holding your biggest bass.
+6. Since this is a catch and release event, once you have scored the fish, if it is at least a 3 pounder, please snap a photo of you holding it.
 If you upgrade, snap another picture of your newest biggest.
-James will collect the photos at the end of the event for the website.
+We will collect the photos at the end of the event for the website.